vagomundo21/Image-Super-Resolution-from-MRI-Images-using-3D-FSRCNN/README.md

 ## Testing the model
 1. Open [3DFSRCNN_56_16.ipynb](https://github.com/Ramrao-Adik-Institute-of-Technology/IMAGE-SUPER-RESOLUTION-FOR-MRI-IMAGES/blob/master/3DFSRCNN_56_16.ipynb).
-2. Go to **"Training >> Importing libraries."** section in that file.
+2. Go to **"Training >> Importing libraries"** section in that file.
-3. Execute following code using [Google Colab](https://colab.research.google.com/) or any suitable alternatives.
+3. Execute following code using [Google Colab](https://colab.research.google.com/) or any alternatives which you have.
-> In case of colab use python 3 and GPU in runtime.
+> If you use colab use python3 and GPU in runtime.
 ```
 %tensorflow_version 1.x
 from skimage import measure, transform